HPD 2.1.1 Standard

 What’s new in HPD Open Standard version 2.1.1

-Following the Effective Date, all newly published HPDs will need to be compliant with HPD v2.1.1.
+As of this Effective Date, all newly published HPDs will need to be compliant with HPD v2.1.1.
 New HPDs created using the HPD Builder, and any other Standard-compliant automated tool, will automatically be created under HPD v2.1.1.
 Within the HPD Builder tool manufacturers will, at their option, be able to update an existing HPD v2.1 to the v2.1.1 revision.
 HPDs completed under previous versions of the HPD Open Standard will remain valid through their existing expiry dates.

 New to HPD v2.1.1, manufacturers will now have pathways that clarify how they should report on products with “Special Conditions”—situations where the already-defined HPD methods cannot be applied, due to material characteristics.
 Also included are updates to strengthen the consistency of Hazard Screening Methods.